rosshatokay/ToasterJS/README.md

 # ToasterJS
-Create toaster notifications with a single line of code.
+Create toaster notifications with a few lines of code.

 For quick examples and demos, head to [toasterjs.github.com](https://toasterjs.github.com/).